Shalewa Ashafa

 Shalewa Ashafa (born 12 July 1995) popularly known as ShallyStar is a Nollywood actress who is known for her roles in Ajoche and The Razz Guy.

 Early life and education

-Shalewa Ashafa was born as the last child of her parent in Ogun State on 12 July 1995.
-She obtained her primary school Certificate from Christ the Cornerstone Nursery and Primary School, GRA Ikeja, Lagos and completed her Secondary school at Iloko Model College in Osun state.
+Shalewa Ashafa was born as the last child of her parents in Ogun State on 12 July 1995.
+She obtained her primary school Certificate from Christ the Cornerstone Nursery and Primary School, GRA Ikeja, Lagos, and completed her Secondary school at Iloko Model College in Osun state.
 She obtained her first degree in Advertising from the University of Lagos.